 - Compensation for emotional distress / pain and suffering arising from the loss of your job;

-- Punitive damages designed not to compensate you but to punish willful wrongdoing by your employer.
+- Punitive damages designed to punish willful wrongdoing by the employer.

 Below, our California labor and employment lawyers answer the following frequently asked questions about California wrongful termination laws: